En Bloc and Breast Implant Removal

-There is only one way to know if an implant removal with total capsulectomy is right for you: scheduling a consultation with one of the talented and experienced surgeons at HKB.
+There is only one way to know if an en bloc and breast implant removal with total capsulectomy is right for you: scheduling a consultation with one of the talented and experienced surgeons at HKB.
 During your consultation, our surgeons will perform a physical examination and discuss your concerns.
 It’s important for our surgeons to understand why you want to have your implants removed and if you need additional procedures to match your expectations.
 If you are not having your implants replaced, our surgeons will most likely advise a total capsulectomy en bloc.
 However, they will not know definitively until you are in surgery and they can examine the capsule to see if it can be removed with the implant.

 Having breast implants removed is a personal decision.
 If you have decided you want your implants removed and do not want them replaced with other implants, you could be a candidate for a total capsulectomy en bloc.
 Talk with your surgeon during your consultation to find out if you are a good candidate and to see what can be done to help you achieve your aesthetic goals.

 Frequently Asked Questions

 En bloc is the removal of breast implants and capsule that has formed around the implant as single unit.
 The goal is to remove the entire capsule safely and maintain the anatomy of the breasts.

 If a patient feels that the breast implants have potentially attributed to medical issues, the breast implants are sent back to the appropriate manufacturer.
 A claim is then filed with the manufacturer.
 The implants are then sent to the manufacturer’s lab for further testing.
 If a patient does not wish to have further testing on the implants then the implants are sent to biohazard waste.

 No, unfortunately we are not permitted to give them back to patients.
 However, photographs are taken of the implants and any surrounding tissue at the time of surgery.
 If desired, short video clips and still shots can be taken during the procedure.